billmania/roboquest_ui/public/config/README_configuration.md

         format: properties for formatting the display of the widget content
         data: topics and services associated with the widget

-* id: unique integer for each widget
+* id: unique integer for each widget, assigned automatically.
 * type: string defining the widget type, from the set [value, indicator, button, slider, joystick]
-* label: string displayed on the widget header and used to uniquely identify the widget
+* label: string displayed on the widget header and used to uniquely identify the widget.
+Quotation marks and apostrophes aren't allowed.
+The label must be unique across the entire collection of widgets.

 * position.my: string defining x,y of widget's position relative to the parent
 * position.at: string defining x,y of parent's position